In short

 Tuition, accreditation and setting up

-Check that your institution and programme are recognised: Portuguese higher-education institutions and courses are accredited through DGES and A3ES, and the D4 requires a recognised institution.
-Public-university tuition for non-EU students is commonly around EUR 1,500 to EUR 7,000 per year for undergraduate and master's programmes (private institutions cost more); confirm the exact fee with your school.
+Check that your institution and programme are recognised: Portuguese higher-education institutions and courses are accredited by A3ES, with foreign-degree recognition handled by DGES (NARIC); the D4 requires a recognised institution.
+Public-university tuition for non-EU students is commonly around EUR 2,500 to EUR 7,000 per year for most undergraduate and master's programmes (some are lower; private institutions cost more); confirm the exact fee with your school.
 After you arrive you will also need a Portuguese tax number (NIF) and usually a local bank account to manage rent and fees.

 After your studies: staying in Portugal

 A D4 is a stepping stone.
-On graduating you can apply for a job-search residence permit, or switch to a work or business route - the D3 (highly qualified employment), D8 (remote work), or D2 (your own business).
+On graduating you can usually switch in-country (under Article 122) to a work or business route - the D3 (highly qualified employment), D8 (remote work), or D2 (your own business) - or use Portugal's skilled job-seeker route (which replaced the old standalone job-seeker visa in late 2025).
 Time on a study permit counts at half toward permanent residence, so plan the transition early to keep your residence clock moving.

 Bringing your family